 As many of you know, we took our kids to Montego Bay, Jamaica for Spring Break 2015.
-We had such a great time and loved the resort so much, that we went again for Spring Break in 2016!
+We had such a great time and loved the resort so much, that we went again for Spring Break in 2016 and 2017!

-We ended up staying at the Holiday Inn Sunspree Resort, in Montego Bay.
+We now stayed 3 times at the Holiday Inn All-Inclusive Resort, in Montego Bay.
 This is an all-inclusive property located just 15 minutes from the airport.

-The best part is, we paid for almost all of our trip with points and miles.
+The best part is, we pay for almost all of our trips here with points and miles.
 Here are the details:

 Getting to Jamaica for Free